ucsb-cs56/ucsb-cs56.github.io/topics/jekyll/index.md

 Layouts are created in the `_layouts` subdirectory of the root of the site repository.

 The jekyll documentation provides a good [tutorial on creating a `default.html` layout](http://jekyll.tips/guide/layouts/).
 This is a good place to start, though your `default.html` layout can likely be much simpler than the one shown on that site.
 Here is a much simpler example.
-Here is some insight into what it contains
+Here is some insight into what it contains:

 * The `<!DOCTYPE html>` is the latest HTML 5 compliant document type
 * In the `head` element:
     * The `meta` elements provide for UTF-8 encoding, and proper scaling on small devices (e.g. mobile phone browsers).